relationexpert/TaskReport/Response to Reviewer 6f5c.md

 | **48.28 ± 4.11** | 48.05 ± 3.42| 48.17 ± 3.97 | 47.95 ± 3.72 |**56.32 ± 3.78** | 56.08 ± 3.25 | 56.14 ± 3.14 | 55.94 ± 3.05 |

-We sincerely hope our responses have adequately addressed your concerns regarding our paper.
+To conclude, we sincerely hope our responses have adequately addressed your concerns regarding our paper.
 If you feel that we have sufficiently addressed all of your concerns in this rebuttal, we would be grateful if you would consider revising your score to reflect this.
 We welcome any further comments or questions you may have, and we thank you for your thorough review and valuable feedback.